 The City of Newark spent more than $8.2 million on construction and development of the airport.
 The U.S. government spent more than $15.1 million prior to 1948.
 The Port Authority has invested more than $4.3 billion in the airport.

 Employment and Economic Impact

-About 21,000 people are employed at the airport.
-Newark Liberty contributes about $20.2 billion in economic activity to the New York-New Jersey metropolitan region including more than $7.3 billion in wages and salaries.
-About 143,000 jobs are derived from airport activity.
+About 20,000 people are employed at Newark Liberty.
+The airport contributes about $22.9 billion in economic activity to the New York-New Jersey metropolitan region, generating about 162,000 total jobs and $8.3 billion in annual wages and salaries.

 Port Authority Administration Building

 In 2002, reconstruction of the National Historic Landmark Newark Liberty International Airport's Administration Building #1 was completed.
 The new 100,000 square-foot building houses much of the Port Authority's airport staff.

 The 425-acre oval Central Terminal Area was built as part of a large-scale airport redevelopment program in the 1960s and early 1970s.